Kaadirm/WeatherExtension-Chrome/README.md

 - The extension's design is simple and responsive.
 You can further customize the UI by modifying the HTML and CSS files.

-## Demo

-For a live demo, you can visit the [Chrome Weather Extension page](https://kaadirm.github.io/WeatherExtension-Chrome/).

 Happy weather tracking! 🌦️